 My blood soaked sponge also inspired a new ritual, body painting.
 The designs are different from month to month, connecting me to prehistoric matriarchs whose blood offerings were their monthly feminine flow, unlike patriarchal counterparts whose offerings to the gods were products of violence.

 It was only a matter of time before my flow paint reached my face.
 Sometimes I wore PMS war paint boldly.
 Other times I wore my flow as rouge on my cheeks and lips, reminding me of the roots of make-up in the ancient art of seduction.

 In 2003, my photograph titled, The Moon and I (NSFW), was on exhibit at Art @ Large Gallery in New York City.
 Attending the art opening was my first flesh and blood public appearance alongside my work.

 In 2010, On My Period was nominated for the Feminist Porn Award for Best Website.

-Metropolis TV in the Netherlands opened their 2010 season with “That Time of the Month,” in which I am featured painting my body with menstrual blood on a beach off the Pacific Ocean.
-Here is a (NSFW) preview:
+Metropolis TV in the Netherlands opened their 2010 season with “That Time of the Month” (NSFW), in which I was featured painting my body with menstrual blood on a beach on the Pacific Ocean.

-As I approach my last decade or so of menstruation, I have been using a menstrual cup, exploring a new kind of becoming, that of a fully realized woman raising her cup to the menstrual flow — its monthly presence, its temporary absence during pregnancy, and its eventual end at menopause — as a life-affirming, cyclical, ultra-feminine phenomenon.
+As I approach my last years of menstruation, I have been using a menstrual cup, exploring a new kind of menstrual archetype, that of a fully realized woman raising her cup to the menstrual flow — its monthly presence, its temporary absence during pregnancy, and its eventual end at menopause — as a life-affirming and cosmic phenomenon.
 Cheers!